 The painted spurfowl is found everywhere on the plains of India, and breeds from late winter to the beginning of the monsoon.
 The male shares in the rearing of the chicks, again unusual given the flamboyant colouring of the male.
 Given that it’s so widespread, I wonder why I haven’t seen it before.
 I asked The Family, and it turned out that she has seen it before, on a trip on which I didn’t go.
 So have I seen it earlier, or not?

-When I was a child, door to door vendors would sometimes arrive at our house with Grey Francolin (Francolinus pondicerianus, तीतर) in large baskets.
-This was a very special treat, like quail.
+When I was a child, door to door vendors would sometimes arrive at our home with Grey Francolin (Francolinus pondicerianus, तीतर) in large cane baskets.
+This used to be a very special treat, like quail.
 For a brief while these game birds were farmed.
 In the 80s there was a specialty shop near the Taj in Mumbai which stocked game birds including तीतर (teetar).
 With the increasing industrialization of food, and the homogenization of tastes that followed, these farms either shut down or turned to battery farming of chicken.
 As a result my memories of game birds had faded over the years.